Developing Distance-Aware Physics-Constrained Probabilistic Frameworks for Industrial Prognostics: Acknowledgments

 \section{Acknowledgments}

 This research was supported by the CAS-ANSO Scholarship.
 We acknowledge the intellectual and material contributions of the University of Science and Technology of China (USTC) and the Alliance of International Science Organizations (ANSO).
+AI/LLM tools were used to polish the writing of the manuscript under strict human supervision.